hanabi/hanabi.github.io/README.md

 * Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
 However, if the player has two or more *Elimination Notes* in their hand for the specific finessed card, they know that it cannot be on *Finesse Position*.
 (This follows from *Information Lock Principle*.)
 * In this situation, the player is expected to play the OLDEST of the cards with the elimination notes on them.
+* For example:
+  * It is the middle of a 3-player game.
+  * On the stacks, blue 2 is played.
+  * Alice has a completely unclued hand.
+  * Alice discards a blue 3.
+She writes *Elimination Notes* on slots 2, 3, 4, and 5.
+  * Bob clues Cathy blues, indicating a blue 4.
+Cathy discards.
+  * At first, this looks like a *Reverse Finesse*, as it is calling for the blue 3.
+However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows it must be either on slot 2, 3, 4, or 5.
+So it must be a *Reverse Elimination Finesse*.
+  * The *Elimination Finesse* promises that it is her oldest card, so she plays slot 5 as blue 3.
+* Note that normal *Finesses* take priority over *Elimiation Finesses*.
+For example:
+  * On the stacks, blue 2 and green 2 are played.
+  * Alice has *Elimination Notes* on slots 3 and 4 for red 3.
+  * Someone clues a number 4 in Alice's slot 1 as a *Self-Finesse*.
+  * Alice must assume that it is a normal *Self-Finesse* and play blue 3 from slot 2.
+(If it was an *Elimiation Self-Finesse*, she would play red 3 from slot 4.)

 ### Patch Finesses